waltermaisel/SaltBae-WebGame/README.md

 # Salt Bae: the Game
-A phaser 3 based, gyruss clone web game.
+A phaser 3 based gyruss clone web game.

 The shift, space, and cursor keys are the default control keys; these can be changed in opening screen's "options" submenu, however.